-4. For recessed luminaires with ballasts to qualify as high efficacy for compliance with Section 150(k), the ballasts shall be certified to the Commission to comply with Section 119(n); and without requiring the cutting of holes in the ceiling.

-5. Allow ballast maintenance and replacement to be readily accessible to building occupants from below the ceiling f) Outdoor Lighting.
+- 4. For recessed luminaires with ballasts to qualify as high efficacy for compliance with Section 150(k), the ballasts shall be certified to the Commission to comply with Section 119(n); and - Allow ballast maintenance and replacement to be readily accessible to building occupants from below the ceiling f) Outdoor Lighting.
 Luminaires providing outdoor lighting, including outdoor lighting for private patios on low-rise residential buildings with four or more dwelling units, entrances, balconies, and porches, and which are permanently mounted to a residential building or to other buildings on the same lot shall be high efficacy luminaires.